 5.3 Key Stages of A2 Tool Steel Heat Treatment

-* Dissipate internal stresses before reaching higher austenitizing temperatures.
+- Eliminate internal stress before reaching a higher austenitizing temperature.

 5.3.2 Austenitizing (Hardening):